Kenneth A. Ehrlich

 B.A., University of California, Davis, magna cum laude

 With a passion for the environment and the laws that protect it, Ken Ehrlich is a hands-on partner serving clients requiring litigation to enforce or protect their environmental rights.
 He is equally adept providing counsel in environmental regulatory and compliance matters relating to facility operations, project development, coastal permitting, facility redevelopment and expansion, and transactions involving contaminated real estate.
-Ken has served as counsel in some of California’s most high-profile environmental cases, representing project developers, investors, companies, and individuals involved in environmental litigation in state and federal courts as well as prominent project development matters.
-More recently, Ken has served as lead counsel representing property owners on Malibu’s famed Broad Beach to help restore its dunes and shoreline.
+Ken has served as counsel in some of California’s most high-profile environmental cases, representing project developers, investors, current and former site operators, and individuals involved in environmental litigation in state and federal courts as well as prominent project development matters.
+More recently, Ken has served as lead counsel representing property owners on Malibu’s famed Broad Beach to help restore its dunes and shoreline, and co-lead counsel in major Superfund litigation involving a former East Los Angeles smelter site.

 In addition to regulatory matters and litigation, Ken’s work covers a myriad of transactional matters that allocate environmental risk on behalf of buyers, sellers, guarantors, fiduciaries, lenders, and others.
 He maintains critical relationships with state and federal officials, regulators, and agencies, and has deep experience with California and federal environmental laws and regulations.
 Trusted for his proficiency in blending legal principles, business sense, and technical details in environmental and land use matters, Ken has also drafted many laws and regulations to help shape our future.